stonescenter/track-ml/README.md

 ## Run
 To run:
 1. Clone our repository
-2. Configure your conda envirotment with env.yml file
+2. Configure your conda environtment with env.yml file
-3. There are many scripts to test the problem with diferents models(MLP, CNN, LSTM, CNN-parallel and others).
-For example: `python main_train.py --config config_lstm.json `.
-It will create a model with a default LSTM architecture in json file.
-You can inference data test with ` main_inference.py --config config_lstm.json `.
+3. There are many scripts to test with diferents models(MLP, CNN, LSTM, CNN-parallel and others).
+For example: `python main_train.py --config config_lstm.json`.
+It will create a model with a default LSTM configuration in a json file.
+You can inference data test with ` python main_inference.py --config config_lstm.json `.

 ## Accuracy of Algorithm
 We are using regressions metrics for accuracy of models.
 We shows 3 kinds of metrics.
-The first is the geral metrics by layer, it measures all real hits and predicted.
-The second are axes metrics that measures current layer and the final is an score of correct hits by layer and quantity of tracks reconstructed.
-For example, see the accuracy of training algorithm is in `results/encrypt_name/results-train.txt`  file and accuracy and tracks reconstructed using tha algorithm is in `results/encrypt_name/results-test.txt` file.
+The first is the geral metrics per layer, it measures the error between real and predicted hits.
+The second are axes metrics that measures coordinate erros per layer and the final is an score of quantity of correct hits by layers and quantity of tracks reconstructed.
+For example, to see the accuracy of training algorithm, go to `results/encrypt_name/results-train.txt` file and accuracy of testing and tracks reconstructed using that algorithm is in `results/encrypt_name/results-test.txt` file.

 ```
 [Output] Results